 - Fry Potato wedges after sprinkling a little turmeric powder and salt in the remaining oil.

 - Now shallow-fry Piajkoli as well.

 - Once fried strain the onion stalks also.

-- Add Garlic paste, chopped tomatoes and also green chili followed by salt, turmeric powder, chili powder and cook unlit everything mixes and there is no raw aroma.
+- Add Garlic paste, chopped tomatoes, and also green chili followed by salt, turmeric powder, and chili powder, and cook unlit everything mixes and there is no raw aroma.

-- Now add 2 cups full of water and bring it to boil.
+- Now add 2 cups full of water and bring it to a boil.

 - Add fried potatoes and cook until potatoes are well-cooked.